M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes.md

 }
 ```

-<p class="note">Note: The name of the class, by convention, includes the suffix "Attribute", but this does not need to be included when used, so MFPropertyDefAttribute is referenced as [MFPropertyDef].
+<p class="note">The name of the class, by convention, includes the suffix "Attribute", but this does not need to be included when used, so MFPropertyDefAttribute is referenced as [MFPropertyDef].
 More information on Attributes in the .NET framework can be found within MSDN.</p>

 ### Multiple attributes